 It's social mass media that's the problem

-Facebook Inc. the first half-a-trillion dollar company built not on mining our world. instead it profits from mining our minds.
-It takes experiences, thoughts, ideas, lust and fear, and turns them, into money.
-Selling us the ideas of other people through targeted advertising.
-It has a near monopoly on the Social Mass Media economy.
+Facebook Inc., the first half-a-trillion dollar company, built not on mining our world.
+Instead, it profits from mining our minds.
+It takes experiences, thoughts, ideas, lusts and fears.
+Facebook mines who we are turns this into money.
+Selling us new ideas through targeted advertising.
+It has a near monopoly on the Social Mass Media Mind.

-Facebook riches have interested other companies.
-Some brands have moved from advertising products to intead branded content.
+Facebook's riches recenter other companies.
+Brands moved from advertising products to instead emotionally charged branded content.
 They grasp at deeper at our sense of identity.
-Take Canadian Tire, in 2017 they lessened their focusing on household products.
-Instead they released a YouTube video focusing on children and disabilaties.
+Take Canadian Tire, in 2017 they lessened their focus on household products.
+Instead, they released a YouTube video centred on children overcoming disabilities.

-With its "On This Day" feature, Facebook has been trying to remind us that it was once meaningful.
-A couple years age you would upload whole photo albums and write on your friends walls.
+With its "On This Day" feature, Facebook tries to remind us that it was once meaningful.
+A couple of years ago you would upload whole photo albums and write on your friends' walls.
 But look at your notifications and what do you see?
 An acquaintance who became a promoter still inviting you to a club you’ve never been to and the like.

-Humans have a tendency to choose a small immediate reward over a larger delayed reward.
-In this case, the small immediate reward is reading an interesting post on Facebook, and the delayed reward is... pretty much anything else.
-If we're lucky, people will become aware of this bias and start making better decisions.
-Aligning their immediate rewards with their choice of distant rewards.
+Humans tend to choose a small immediate reward over a more substantial delayed reward.
+In this case, the small immediate reward is reading one more possibly interesting post on Facebook, and the delayed reward is... pretty much anything else.
+If we're lucky, people will become aware of this bias and start making better decisions, aligning their immediate rewards with their choice of distant rewards.